-5. Bank Account details
+- 5. Bank Account details

 It is an annual tax statement like a tax passbook that has details of all the taxes you have deposited against your PAN.
 These include:

 You can view Form 26AS for the relevant Assessment Year by signing into your account on the Income Tax India e-filing website.
 Recently Annual Information Statement (AIS) app has been launched for the taxpayers where you can access all information related to TDS, TCS, interest etc, on one app.

-7. Home Loan Statement
+- 8. Home Loan Statement

-8. Tax Saving Instruments
+- 9. Tax Saving Instruments

-9. Capital Gains Details
+- 10. Capital Gains Details

-10. Rental Income
+- 11. Rental Income

-11. Foreign Income
+- 12. Foreign Income

-The documents for any income earned in or from a foreign country during a job deployment or otherwise for part of the year should be furnished with your tax consultant to help you claim the benefit of tax credits and DTAA.
-The documents for any foreign income needs to be arranged with the employer or contractor.
+The documents for any income earned in or from a foreign country during a job deployment or for part of the year should be furnished with your tax consultant to help you claim the benefit of tax credits and DTAA.
+The documents for any foreign income need to be arranged with the employer or contractor.

-12. Dividend Income
+- 13. Dividend Income